Gatorade: Gatorade and oral rehydration

 In the aftermath of the 1994 Rwandan genocide, aid agencies were struggling to save the lives of thousands of Rwandan refugees dying of dehydration due to cholera in camps in eastern Zaire.
 The aid agency AmeriCares was heavily criticized for choosing to provide Gatorade as a form of oral rehydration solution.
 The New York Times stated:

 But while Gatorade might be good for athletes, it is not good for cholera, said Dr. Michael Toole, an epidemiologist at the Centers for Disease Control.
 Gatorade does not have all the essential ingredients that an I.V. has, and people who were given it might have taken more appropriate solutions, Dr. Toole said.

 AmeriCares' president responded: "We stand by our decision to ship Gatorade to Rwandan refugees.
 In the absence of potable water, Gatorade, with its electrolytes and water, saved countless lives in a true triage situation."

-Two studies have suggested that Gatorade is at least as effective in treating dehydration as oral rehydration therapies for adults or Pedialyte for children between the ages of 5 and 12.
-In both studies, however, potassium deficiency (hypokalemia) was more common in patients receiving Gatorade.

-Pedialyte and Gatorade are both designed to prevent or treat dehydration.
-In fact, thanks to their electrolyte content, they are more effective than water at rehydrating.